karan22patel/heygen/README.md

 HeyGen Takehome Assignment

 ## Files explained:
-client.js is the initial file used for development and testing. clientLibrary.js is the first library developed without any inputs clientLibrary1.js is the second library developed that takes api urls as an input. (more functional)
+client.js is the initial file used for development and testing.<br />
+clientLibrary.js is the first library developed without any inputs. <br />
+clientLibrary1.js is the second library developed that takes api urls as an input. (more functional)

 server.js is the server created to mimic an actual production server